 Anaesthesia is the pharmacologically induced state of being insensate – numb to pain or sensation – which can be controlled and reversed.

-The Nuffield Professor of Anaesthetics is the Head of Discipline at the University and also the Head of Anaesthetics at the Royal Prince Alfred Hospital Department of Anaesthetics.
+The Nuffield Professor of Anaesthetics is the Head of Specialty at the University and also the Head of Anaesthetics at the Royal Prince Alfred Hospital Department of Anaesthetics.

 Research and teaching in the field of anaesthesia and pain management are conducted across a variety of clinical schools and hospitals affiliated with the University of Sydney.